Orca attacks: 1950s

 There are anecdotal reports that, c.
 1955, an Inuk man fell prey to an orca entrapped by ice in Grand Suttie Bay (Foxe Basin, Canada).
-A pod of orcas, likely 10-12 individuals, was trapped in a polynya, and a young man visited the site in spite of advice from elders to wait until the ice was strong enough.
+A pod of orcas, likely 10–12 individuals, was trapped in a polynya, and a young man visited the site in spite of advice from elders to wait until the ice was strong enough.
 Two Inuit elders stated to a research team that one of the animals chased the young man, broke the ice under him, then killed and ate him.
 However, the researchers were not able to directly confirm this, as one of the elders clearly stated that he had not witnessed the event himself.
 The other elder did not clarify whether he had seen it happen.
 As the ice thickened, two to three whales were taken by Inuit hunters, and three more were harpooned but tore the lines (made of seal skin).
 The rest of the pod likely died of starvation or drowned.

 In 1958, an orca attacked the fishing boat Tiger Shark after being struck with a harpoon off the coast of Long Island.
 The whale was able to get free and chased the vessel for some time.
 At one point he lifted the boat "clear out of the water".

-1960s

-In September 1962 in Washington waters off the west side of San Juan Island, Marineland of the Pacific collector Frank Brocato lassoed a female salmon-eating southern resident orca.
-When she and an accompanying male thumped his boat with their flukes, Brocato started shooting from his rifle, killing the female—the first of many southern residents to be killed in capture operations.
-Her body was towed to Bellingham to be rendered for dog food.